Soundproofing a garage door – Create a quieter and more comfortable environment

 - Use acoustic panels on the walls to absorb sound waves.

-How does soundproofing affect garage energy efficiency?
+How does soundproofing affect the energy efficiency of a garage?

 Reduce heat loss